sdorra/airline/guide/practise/aliases.md

 The default is that the built-in command takes precedence so the users alias would be ignored.

-Some times if might be desirable to allow users to override built-ins in which case you can either call `withAliasesOverridingBuiltIns()` on the Fluent API or adding the `aliasesOverrideBuiltIns = true` field to your `@Parser` annotation.
+Some times if might be desirable to allow users to override built-ins in which case you can either call `withAliasesOverridingBuiltIns()` on the Fluent API or add the `aliasesOverrideBuiltIns = true` field to your `@Parser` annotation.

+{% include alert.html %}
+If you enable overriding it *MAY* prevent users from accessing the overridden built-in's depending on whether you have also enabled chaining (see below) and the users alias definition.
+Therefore carefully consider whether you want to allow overriding before enabling it.
+{% include end-alert.html %}

 #### Alias Chaining